connervieira/HealthBox-Legacy/USAGE.md

 4. Install Python3 modules that HealthBox depends on:
     - `pip3 install pycryptodomex`
 5. Run HealthBox using Python3:
-    `python3 main.py`
+    - `python3 main.py`
 6. HealthBox should now be up and running.
 Next you should initialize the HealthBox database, and start the HealthBox server from the main menu.

 It should be noted that you may need to install other Python modules using the `pip3` command, in the event that HealthBox depends on them but your OS doesn't come with them pre-installed.
-If this is the case, the 3rd command above will fail, and specify which modules need to be installed.
+If this is the case, the 5th command above will fail, and specify which modules need to be installed.
+Simply install them using `pip3`.

 Another fact to keep note of is that HealthBox will create it's database in whatever folder you run the `main.py` script from.
 That is to say, if you run `pwd` just before entering `python3 /path/to/main.py`, the database will be created in the folder specified by `pwd`, not necessarily the folder that `main.py` is located in.
 If you run HealthBox a second time, and suddenly your database appears to be empty, this is very likely the reason why.